Overview

 rosemeasure_angle,

-rosemeasure_ang_accel, // frequency acceleration
+rosemeasure_ang_accel, // angular acceleration

-rosemeasure_ang_speed, // frequency
+rosemeasure_ang_speed, // angular frequency

 rosemeasure_area,